 GoNOMAD Contributors: Where We Went in 2010

 In March I visited the Azores, nine islands about 1000 km from Portugal.
-They're volcanic in nature and full of hot spings, mineral baths and bubbling cauldrons.
-We visited a tiny village on the island of Santa Maria and found that nearly every single resident was from Massachusetts, our home state.
+They’re volcanic in nature and full of hot springs, mineral baths, and bubbling cauldrons.
+Cindy and I visited a tiny village on the island of Santa Maria and found that nearly every single resident was from Massachusetts, our home state.

 It turns out that this island, which has lost much of its population over the years, has strong ties to Somerville Mass.
 We visited a beach town that was pretty boarded up but that in the summer is full of people talking with Boston accents looking at the raging waves.
 We also spent time in the largest of the Azores, Sao Miguel, riding horses up a mountainside and seeing the tops of volcanoes in the countryside.